isomerpages/singhealth-gkps/_best-practices-wpsd/Best Practices on Themes of World Patient Safety Day.md

 Here are some examples of submitted resources and tools aligned to GPSAP 2021 - 2030, Strategic Objective 4 of Patient and Family Engagement.

-Asia-Pacific Patient and Family Engagement Co-creation and Consensus Report
+1. Asia-Pacific Patient and Family Engagement Co-creation and Consensus Report [more](/tools-and-resources/tools-and-resources/patientfamilyconsensus/)
+2. Plain English Glossary

 Submitted practices will be reviewed by the IAG for sharing on this platform.
 Start sharing by clicking the links below: